jfitzg7/CS455-ASG1/README.txt

     the log4j2.xml file slightly.
 On line 12 of log4j2.xml, change <Root level="off"> to <Root level="warn"> to turn on WARN and ERROR statements.
 After doing this, build the project again in the directory where the tar file was originally unpacked by running "gradle build" or "./gradlew build" again.

+    - After all MessagingNodes have reported back to the registry with a OVERLAY_NODE_REPORTS_TASK_FINISHED message, the Registry will wait for 15 seconds before issuing requests for traffic summaries.
+This is to give enough time for the data to make it to their destination/sink node.

 CLASS/FILE DESCRIPTIONS:
     cs455.overlay.node: